 Each of these filaments is coated with minute particles of oil.

-The oil on the filaments gives the filaments their unique structure.
-And it's the unique structure of the filaments that gives down, amongst other things, it’s wonderful ability to loft after it’s been compressed and then released.
+The oil on the filaments gives the filaments their unique, interlocking structure or "body."
+And this "body" gives down, amongst other things, it’s wonderful ability to rise or "loft" after the pillow has been compressed and then released.

 Fact is, water and detergents don’t come anywhere close to matching the oil and grease dissolving properties of all relatively aggressive dry cleaning solvents.

-So let’s assume that you’ve decided to dry clean your substantially down and down/feather mix bed pillows
+So let’s assume that you’ve decided to dry clean your down and down/feather mix bed pillows.

 What happens to the oil particles on the filaments of each down cluster?